 - relevance to the aims of the award/challenge: make sure you link your idea to the award

-- positive impact on the environment and society: what are the wider benefits of your idea?
+- positive impact on the environment: what are the environmental benefits of your idea?

 As part of the application form you can submit supporting documents but you they are not required.
 Applications without supporting documents are fine.
 Please do note that all key information must be included in your answers to the main questions of the application form.
 Supporting documents can be helpful for the judges to visualise your idea in more detail but they will only be looked at after your main application has caught the interest of the judges.